 We introduce HOMIE, a systematic framework to adapt an MLLM into an omni-modal, pathology-specific retrieval model.
 Our framework is a two-stage process.
 The first stage solves task mismatch by adapting LLM for retrieval using language-only pre-training.
 The second stage solves the domain mismatch by pathology-specific tuning.
 This framework is trained using only public data, which we systematically collated and curated to support this process.

-\textbf{Training Dataset Curation.} Our training data include text-only data and image-text pairs.
+\textbf{Training Dataset Curation.} Our training data includes text-only data and image-text pairs.
 Text-only data is used for Stage one.
-We extract text pairs from MedNLI~\cite{romanov2018lessons} and MedMCQA~\cite{pal2022medmcqa}.
+We use text pairs from Natural Language Inference (NLI) dataset~\cite{gao2021simcse}, MedNLI~\cite{romanov2018lessons} and MedMCQA~\cite{pal2022medmcqa}.
 To ensure high domain specificity, we curated a pathology-specific subset from MedMCQA~\cite{pal2022medmcqa}.
 Image-text pairs are used for Stage two and are aggregated from PathGen-1.6M~\cite{sunpathgen}, PathCap~\cite{sun2024pathasst}, and Quilt-1M~\cite{ikezogwo2024quilt}.
-We observed that naively mixing these heterogeneous sources, especially when including web-sourced data like Quilt-1M~\cite{ikezogwo2024quilt}, leads to suboptimal performance.
+We observed that naively mixing these heterogeneous sources leads to suboptimal performance.
 We identified the primary cause: Noisy image–text pairs collected from the web present challenges for training and may degrade the model performance.
-Therefore, a core part is bootstrap~\cite{li2022blip} approach: we first trained a based model on the unfiltered Quilt-1M data, then used this model to score the alignment of all pairs in Quilt-1M.
-All pairs with an image-text similarity score below a predefined threshold $\lambda$ were discarded.
+Therefore, a core part is bootstrap~\cite{li2022blip} approach: we first trained a base model on the unfiltered Quilt-1M data, then used this model to score the alignment of all pairs in Quilt-1M.
+All pairs with an image-text similarity score below a predefined threshold $\lambda=0.1$ were discarded.
 This curation and filtering process is the first step in our solution, ensuring that our specialization stages are built upon high-quality, domain-relevant data.

 \textbf{Stage One: Adapting for Retrieval.} The first stage addresses task mismatch.
 MLLMs are optimized for generative tasks, not retrieval, meaning their latent space isn't structured for metric learning.
 To solve this issue, we train LoRA modules on our curated, pathology-specific text data to adapt the LLM for retrieval tasks.
 This stage forces the LLM to learn a semantically structured embedding space, making it suitable for retrieval before it ever sees images.